Here are my unedited Kilimanjaro diaries climbing the Lemosho Route in August.

 After layering-up a bit, and a snack from my daypack, I felt better.
-Lunch stop at Lava was very cold and after lunch I had no idea what to wear.
-We got going and passed a lot of the Lobellia that I like so much and Senecio and I got to see the giant senecio forest that I had read about.
+Lunch stop at Lava was very cold and after lunch, I had no idea what to wear.
+We got going and passed a lot of the Lobelia that I like so much and Senecio and I got to see the giant Senecio forest that I had read about.
 Amazing plant-life up here.

 At one point I climbed up a ridge to go to the loo, and the altitude definitely hit me!
 I felt slightly “drunk” but not too bad, and no nasty headache (yet?)

 This route has a good acclimatization protocol.
 My resting heart rate is quite high 107/108.
 I am wondering whether it is just that I am a bit too cold.